 The granting of the proposed use will not unreasonably burden public agencies to provide roads and streets, sewer, water, drainage, school improvements, police and fire protection and other related infrastructure.
 The desired use shall not unreasonably burden public agencies to provide roads and streets, sewers, water, drainage, school improvements, and police and fire protection.
 Only electrical and telephone services are required for the use and they are already available to the property.
-Access to the property will be from Mamalahoa Highway (Highway 11), which is a State owned and maintained roadway with an approximately 20-foot wide paved roadway within a 60-foot right-of-way.
+Access to the tower site will be over an unimproved portion of old Walua Road, which is a government road that is not maintained by the County.
+There is a locked gate at the end of the improved portion of old Walua Road.
+The applicant will gain access to the property through the locked gate.
 As traffic is anticipated to be minimal, the access to the site on the property is adequate.
-Fire and police services are available to the project area in Captain Cook.
+Fire and police services are available to the project area in Kailua-Kona.
 Finally, the applicant will meet all applicable agency requirements, including the Federal Communications Commission and the Federal Aviation Administration.

 In addition to the criteria for granting a Use Permit, the request is not contrary to Chapter 205A, Hawai'i Revised Statutes, relating to Coastal Zone Management Area.
-The subject property is located approximately one mile to the nearest shoreline and is not located in the Special Management Area, and therefore will not be impacted by coastal hazards and beach erosion.
+The subject property is located approximately 4,000 feet to the nearest shoreline and is not located in the Special Management Area, and therefore will not be impacted by coastal hazards and beach erosion.
 There are no identified coastal recreational resources, coastal scenic and open space resources, coastal ecosystems, and beach or marine resources in the area.
 Thus, the proposed request will not adversely impact coastal resources.
 Additionally, there is no record of a designated public access to the shoreline or mountain areas that traverses the property.